twineworks/tweakflow/site/content/reference.md

 ##### Boolean not

-Syntax: `!a` or its equivalent `not a`
+Syntax: `!a` or `not a`

 The operand is cast to boolean and a negation is performed resulting in another boolean.

 `!nil` evaluates to `true`